 The week in between Christmas and New Year's is a popular time to travel.
 Lots of people head for southern climates or across the country for a holiday visit.
 If you're looking for a travel bargain, consider flying on Christmas Day, New Year's Eve or New Year's Day.
 Flight fares peak the weekend before and the days after December 25th, and again on January 2nd.

 Public transportation in Canada over the Christmas holidays will most likely be operating on a reduced schedule on Christmas Eve, Christmas Day and Boxing Day, and New Year's Day.

 Most major cities hold a Santa Claus Parade in November, with some spilling over into December.
 For bigger cities, like Vancouver and Toronto, if you're not up to facing the thousands of spectators that turn out for those parades, or if you just can't make the date, consider some of the smaller local parades that also take place during the holiday season.

-Toronto's Santa Claus Parade in fact holds the record as the longest standing children's parade and has marched the jolly man across town for more than a century.
+Toronto's Santa Claus Parade, in fact, holds the record as the longest-standing children's parade and has marched jolly St. Nick across town for more than a century.

 04 of 10

 Christmas sees many cities aglow with a light festival:Continue to 5 of 10 below.

 Be sure to be prepared for cold weather if visiting Canada over Christmas; however, the climate does vary from west to east coast, with Vancouver and British Columbia as a whole much milder and wetter.

 Weather in popular southern Ontario and Quebec destinations, such as Toronto and Montreal is much harsher and snowfall can be dramatic.
 Be sure to educate yourself on how to dress and precautions to take, such as when driving in Canadian winter conditions.